 After a quick ride up, you are in the heart of our church.
 Our main level of the building has accessible restrooms, Healy Hall (our church hall), and our beautiful sanctuary.

 Yes!
 There are many ways to get involved at or with St John’s!
-We have openings for readers, flower arranging, and room in our outreach areas.
+We have openings for readers, flower arranging, and room.
+Check out our outreach page.

-If you are a behinds-the-scenes helper and handy, we have space for you in our building and grounds.
-If you are willing to serve, we will find a spot for you!
+If you are a behind-the-scenes helper and handy, we have space for you in our building and grounds.
+We will find a spot for you if you are willing to serve!

 What do we believe

 We have a legacy of inclusion, aspiring to tell and exemplify God’s love for every human being; women and men serve as bishops, priests, and deacons in our church.
 Laypeople and clergy cooperate as leaders at all levels of our church.
-Leadership is a gift from God and can be expressed by all people in our church, regardless of sexual identity or orientation.
+We see leadership as a gift from God, and everyone can express it, regardless of gender, sexual identity, or orientation.

 We believe that God loves you – no exceptions.